UlrikJonasLove/React-TheCompleteGuide-Projects/README.md

 * #### React hooks
 * UseState for Modal visibility & useEffect for cart animation,
 * useContext for Cart handling and app-wide state/functions & useReducer for complex state

+### 6. React - Behind the Basics
+### & Optimization Techniques

+Connected components will re-evaluate eachtime the parent component runs re-evaluate just means the actual part of the dom that changed, not the whole dom
+* memo for only excecuting when value changed
+* useCallback for storing a function in memory
+* Deeper understanding of state in React